Bambee26/44671_streaming-07-final-project/README.md

 ## Before You Begin

-1. In GitHub, create a new repo for your project - name it streaming-06-smart-smoker-consumer
+1. In GitHub, create a new repo for your project - name it streaming-07-final
 2. Add a README.md during the creation process.
-(If not, you can always add it later.)
 3. Clone your repo down to your machine.
-4. In VS Code, add a .gitignore (use one from an earlier module), start working on the README.md.
-Create it if you didn't earlier.
+4. In VS Code, add a .gitignore (use one from an earlier module).
-5. Add the csv data file to your repo.
+5. Download data file from myfitnesspal.com for last 18 months
-6. Create a file for your bbq producer.
+6. Add the csv data file to your repo.

 ## Create a Python Virtual Environment